Ruskin College: Campus and buildings

 The college is located in the Headington area of Oxford.

 Libraries

-In 2012 the college opened the Callaghan Library, named after former Prime Minister James Callaghan.
+In 2012, the college opened the Callaghan Library, named after former Prime Minister James Callaghan.
 Students are also able to access the Bodleian Library and others of the University of Oxford.

 Organisation and administration

 The college is a part of the University of West London Group, and operates as a charity limited by guarantee.
 It is administered by a board of trustees.

 College officials

-The college is led by a Principal, currently Peter John CBE (as of 2024).
+The college is led by a Principal, Peter John (as of 2024).
 He is supported by a Vice-Principal, currently Graeme Atherton.

 Student life

 Student accommodation is provided through arrangement with local private providers.

 Union and societies

 The Ruskin College Students' Union provides student representation in the college.

-In January 2013, the RSU joined a Unite Against Fascism protest at the Oxford Union when the Union invited Nick Griffin, the leader of the British National Party to speak.
+In January 2013, the RSU joined a Unite Against Fascism protest at the Oxford Union when the Union invited Nick Griffin, the leader of the British National Party, to speak.
 Notable former executive members of the RSU include John Prescott and Jack Ashley.

 Students are also eligible to join the Oxford Union and other University of Oxford clubs and societies.